-ZZ Plant Leaves Turning Brown (Temperatures Cooler then 55°F)
+ZZ Plant Leaves Turning Brown (Temperatures Cooler than 55°F)

 - Symptoms.
 Leaves turning brown at the tips or brown and yellow.

 - Causes.
-Most common cause is cold temperatures or too much direct light.
+The most common cause is cold temperatures or too much direct light.

-Indoors the ZZ plant’s preferred temperature range is 75°F to 85°F however it can easily tolerate temperatures outside of this range without adverse affects such as brown leaves.
+Indoors the ZZ plant’s preferred temperature range is 75°F to 85°F however it can easily tolerate temperatures outside of this range without adverse effects such as brown leaves.

-It is at temperatures below 55°F (12°C) and temperatures higher then 105°F (40°C) that the leaves turn brown as a sign of stress.
+It is at temperatures below 55°F (12°C) and temperatures higher than 105°F (40°C) that the leaves turn brown as a sign of stress.

-When locating your ZZ plant be conscious of draughts and try avoid contact between the leaves and the cold glass of windows which can be much cooler then the ambient temperature of a room at night.
+When locating your ZZ plant be conscious of draughts and try to avoid contact between the leaves and the cold glass of windows which can be much cooler than the ambient temperature of a room at night.

-Once the the ZZ plant is moved it should recover.
-The brown leaves may drop off however, but there should be new growth in the Spring if the conditions are good.
+Once the ZZ plant is moved it should recover.
+The brown leaves may drop off, however, but there should be new growth in the Spring if the conditions are good.

 The leaves can also scorch brown due to too much direct sunlight.